Bourbon Sweet Potato Pie

 Sweet potato pie has a thinner more liquid-like filling than say apple pie.
 In order for the crust to keep its structure and not get wet or soft, it needs to be partially baked before adding the filling.
 You can read more about partially baked pie crusts here.

 Bourbon sweet potato pie will be your new favorite pie to serve at Thanksgiving.
 The combination of molasses and bourbon makes for an irresistible flavor and the sweet potato has a texture that in comparable to other holiday pies.
 If you like bourbon, you should definitely try my bread pudding with bourbon sauce this holiday season!
-If you try this recipe, be sure to leave a review below and tag @ifyougiveablondeakitchen on social media.

 - 1 pie crust